Ab initio Quantum Simulation of Strongly Correlated Materials with Quantum Embedding: Introduction

-Inspired by recent developments in \textit{ab initio} DMET and especially its multifragment extension for periodic solids~\cite{DMET_Knizia1,DMET_Knizia2,DMET_Wouters,pDMET_Hung,pDMET_Cui,cui2021systematic}, we introduce a hybrid quantum-classical algorithm within the DMET framework where the unit cell is partitioned into multiple subsets of correlating orbitals.
-The embedding Hamiltonian is then solved in a hybrid manner, where the strongly correlated subsets are solved by a quantum solver and the weakly correlated subsets are treated classically.
+While recent developments in \textit{ab initio} DMET~\cite{DMET_Knizia1, DMET_Knizia2, DMET_Wouters, pDMET_Hung, pDMET_Cui} and its multifragment extension have been applied for periodic solids~\cite{cui2021systematic}, the fragment size can be hundreds of qubits or more, which are hard to solve classically or using NISQ hardware.
+Here, by partitioning the unit cells into multiple subsets of strongly and weakly correlated orbitals, we introduce a hybrid quantum-classical algorithm that could overcome the limitation.
+The embedding Hamiltonian is now solved in a hybrid manner, where the strongly correlated subsets are solved by a quantum solver and the weakly correlated subsets are treated classically.
 This orbital-based multifragment approach is motivated by the observation that strong correlation in materials can be attributed to a few correlated orbitals, for example, 3$d$ orbitals in transition metal oxides or cuprates~\cite{Kotliar2004}.
 The strongly correlated subsets are often small and well suited given the current limitation of quantum resources.
-We investigate the performance of our method using prototypical systems from weakly to strongly correlated electronic structure, including the spin polarization of one-dimensional hydrogen chain~(1D-H), equation of states~(EOS) of two-dimensional hexagonal boron nitride~(h-BN), as well as magnetic ordering of three-dimensional nickel oxide~(NiO).
+We investigate the performance of our method using prototypical systems from weakly to strongly correlated electronic structure, including the spin polarization of one-dimensional hydrogen chain~(1D-H), equation of state~(EOS) of two-dimensional hexagonal boron nitride~(h-BN), as well as the magnetic ordering of three-dimensional nickel oxide~(NiO).
 We show that the quantum resource required for the largest simulation on NiO can be reduced to 20 qubits from requirement of 9984 qubits using a non-embedding algorithm.
 Overall, our results suggest that it is possible to perform quantitative prediction on realistic solids using quantum computers.
-This work encourages further research in \textit{ab initio} simulation of large and complex periodic systems on near-term quantum devices.
+This work paves the way for further researches in \textit{ab initio} simulation of large and complex periodic systems on near-term quantum devices.